-In November 2017, the holder of the note receivable from a 2004 sale of property completed the drilling of a water well at the Company's La Campana Ranch.
-The fair value of the well drilling services was \$79,000 and the Company recorded a non-cash reduction of the note receivable.
+In 2019 and 2018, the holder of the note receivable from a 2004 sale of property completed the drilling of a water well at the Company's La Campana Ranch.
+The fair value of the well drilling services were \$89,000 and \$79,000, respectively, and the Company recorded a non-cash reduction of the note receivable.

-During 2017 and 2016, certain shares of Series B convertible preferred stock were converted into common stock as described in Note 21 - Series B and Series B-2 Preferred Stock of the notes to consolidated financial statements included in this Annual Report.
+During 2017, certain shares of Series B convertible preferred stock were converted into common stock as described in Note 21 - Series B and Series B-2 Preferred Stock of the notes to consolidated financial statements included in this Annual Report.